sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_CylindricalProjection.txt

 Node Tutorials: ==============================================================

-A full demo video is available here:
+A full demo video is available here: https://vimeo.com/94145101 A Quick Demo on how to position the projection is available here: https://vimeo.com/93711136

--- Accurately placing the projection in 3D Space --

-Refer to the readme_CylindricalProjection_QuickStart.jpg in your Script_Docs/Documentation Folder for a visual guide how to place a projection accurately in seconds even on objects with complex rotations/offsets
+or refer to the readme_CylindricalProjection_QuickStart.jpg in your Script_Docs/Documentation Folder for a visual guide how to place a projection accurately in seconds even on objects with complex rotations/offsets.

 Node Reference Guide: ==============================================================